 - 1. To demonstrate good external citizenship by contributing to learned society/conference events, journal and grant reviews etc... - 2.
-To contribute to interactions with global decision makers on gender issues in TB.
+To contribute to developing a platform for collecting multi-model forecasts and scenarios; - 3.
+To interact with collaborators at ECDC and support them in setting up a European forecast hub.